zed-industries/zed/docs/src/languages/yaml.md

 Yaml-language-server supports [custom tags](https://github.com/redhat-developer/yaml-language-server#adding-custom-tags) which can be used to inject custom application functionality at runtime into your yaml files.

-For example Amazon CloudFormation YAML use a number of custom tags, to support these you can add the following to your settings.json:
+For example Amazon CloudFormation YAML uses a number of custom tags, to support these you can add the following to your settings.json:

 ```json
   "lsp": {